suzantrt/recipeBot/README.md

 # recipeBot
-RecipeBot made using the wits of AWS
+RecipeBot made using the wits of AWS for final project of CMSC-389L.